 Due to caregiving demands, informal caregivers are faced with limited opportunities to maintain social networks and engage in social activities.
 And while being a caregiver is not necessarily predictive of social isolation, the many factors that surround providing care can contribute to the overall likelihood of experiencing social isolation.

 At the University of Connecticut, researchers found that caregivers who lived with a chronically ill family member were 2.5 times likely to experience isolation.
-In a separate study published in the Canadian Journal of Nursing Research, researchers found that support intervention for caregivers to engage in a social life was just as instrumental as physical, financial, and emotional support.
+In a separate study published in the Journal of Medical Internet Research, researchers found that support intervention for caregivers to engage in a social life was just as instrumental as physical, financial, and emotional support.

 Psychologists, social workers and public policy makers are looking at diverse intervention designs and programs to address the growing issue.
 Thus far intervention methods designed to prevent isolation among older adults have looked to target various aspects of people’s lives.